uditkarode/montype/README.md

 Just like that!

 ## How it works
 MonType parses the source file, and generates an AST from it.
 It then generates a TypeScript interface from the AST.
+What this means is that MonType only sees your schemas as a structured chunk of text -- nothing less, nothing more.

-This means that it's completely independent from your source, does not add additional dependencies to your project, is highly portable, and is capable on working on any file that looks like a Mongoose schema.
+It's completely independent from your source, does not add additional dependencies to your project, and is highly portable and capable on working on any file that looks like a Mongoose schema.

 ## Installation
 You can install MonType by either: